bhushanchopade/Employee-Review-System/README.md

 ## Important Note about Admin Login :
 - for login in admin panel , there is prebuild database object i.e

-- email : admin@admin.com,
+- EMAIL : admin@admin.com,
-  password : admin,
+  PASSWORD : admin,
   name : Admin .

 - Then you (prebuild admin) can make any employee as an admin.